French

 artists, the advent of the LP record presented new possibilities.

-As for Clara Haskil also the career of Céliny Chailley-Richez came
+As for Clara Haskil also the recording career of Céliny Chailley-Richez

-made in Vienna were her performance was probably broadcast by the
+was made in Vienna were her performance was probably broadcast by

 It is probable that Marcel Prawy obtained the tape from the radio